Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 - A **numerical form**, used for evaluation on grids, fields, and during simulation.

 This dual representation ensures that the system is both flexible (symbolic) and efficient (numerical).
-Once you've defined the symbolic structure of a coordinate system, Pisces-Geometry takes care of efficiently executing computations without sacrificing generality.
+Once you've defined the symbolic structure of a coordinate system, PyMetric takes care of efficiently executing computations without sacrificing generality.

 Subclass Structure